 - More heavily discounted: Has been available for much longer (launched in July 2013).

-Reasons to prefer the Canon PowerShot G1 X Mark III:
+Arguments in favor of the Canon PowerShot G1 X Mark III:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More framing info: Has an electronic viewfinder that displays shooting data.